fkie-cad/SNAFUzz/Readme.md

 For more information on the internals of any of these components please look at the corresponding source files.
 They each start with a comment explaining in detail, how the component works.

+## License

+SNAFUzz is licensed under the GNU Lesser General Public License version 3 (LGPL-3.0).
+This means that while any changes to the core system are subject to GPL restrictions, target-specific code is **not** and can be kept proprietary.